cyclus/cyclus/README.rst

 This guide assumes that the user has root access (to issue sudo commands) and access to a package manager or has some other suitable method of automatically installing established libraries.
-This process was tested using a fresh install of Ubuntu 12.10 using apt-get as the package manager.
+This process was tested using a fresh install of Ubuntu 12.10 using apt-get as the package manager (scroll down further for Mac OSX instructions).

 The command to install a dependency takes the form of: